Truth be told, owning an RV is a little different than

 Keep the inside

+clean.
 Admittedly, we might sound like your mother gently nudging you to

 keep your room clean, but there’s a method to our madness: keeping clutter out